• Skip to primary navigation

 • As an appetizer on a charcuterie board - spoon the hot pepper jelly recipe over a block of cream cheese and serve with crackers.

-• Breakfast - toasted bagels topped with cream cheese, smoked salmon and jelly.
+• Breakfast - toasted bagels topped with cream cheese, smoked salmon and pepper jelly.

 • A spoonful in homemade salad dressing adds so much flavor!